JasonRillera/airbnb-clone/README.md

 # Airbnb UK Inspired Clone

-This Airbnb App is a completely mobile responsive website using Next JS and Tailwind CSS.
-It utalizes a calendar picker to choose your vacations dates and Mapbox integration to see where you can potentailly stay.
+This Airbnb App is built with Next JS and Tailwind CSS to fully utilize the power of React JS.
+It makes use of a Calendar Date Picker library and Mapbox technology to display your next potential vacation home.

 ## Features
+- Redesigned a completely responsive online accommodation marketplace application with Next JS and Tailwind CSS for a friendly UX/UI

-- Integrated a Calendar Picker API to select vacation dates and how many individuals with ease.
+- Integrated a Calendar within the search bar using the react-date-range library to pick dates of stay and number of guests
--
+- Utilization of the Mapbox API to interactively present locations from the search results with custom markers and display information

 ## Author
 Jason Rillera: https://github.com/JasonRillera